arunjohnkuruvilla/SecureDrive/README.md

 # SecureDrive

-SecureDrive brings [Google Drive](https://drive.google.com/) to the command line.
+SecureDrive brings [Google Drive](https://www.google.com/drive/) to the command line.
 Allowing faster and more secure access to the cloud from the terminal.

-At the top of the file there should be a short introduction and/ or overview that explains **what** the project is.
-This description should match descriptions added for package managers (Gemspec, package.json, etc.)

 ## Code Example